 The new MICA20CS actuator is now joining the standard MICA™ catalogue family (« Moving Iron Controllable Actuator »).
-It is the smallest of MICA™ flexure bearing actuators, optimized for ultra-long lifetime, and high electrical efficiency with very low heat losses.
+It is the smallest of MICA™ flexure bearing linear actuators, optimized for ultra-long lifetime, and high electrical efficiency with very low heat losses.
 It has been sized for a frictionless stroke of 4mm with infinite fatigue life, thanks to CTEC flexure bearing technology, providing a 20N continuous force without requiring any cooling device, and providing more than 60N peak force with only 40mm diameter.
-The MICA20CS is available as standalone actuator, and with tunable proof mass configuration option for vibration damping and vibration cancellation applications.
+The MICA20CS is available as standalone actuator, or with tunable Proof Mass configuration option (MICA20CS-PM) for vibration damping and vibration cancellation applications.
 The MICA20CS is also a good candidate for miniature high frequency linear pumps, and compressor applications, as well as pressure wave generators for Stirling thermal machines, with a reliable technology inherited from former scientific space projects.

 >> Contact us for more information.